Learn More: eTA / AVE

-The Argentina Electronic Travel Authorization (ETA / AVE) allows Multiple Entry into the country within a period of 3 subsequent months, with one possible renewal authorization for 3 additional months afterwards.
+The Argentina Electronic Travel Authorization (ETA / AVE) is a Multiple Entry that allows you to enter Argentina and stay for 3 months, with one possible renewal authorization for 3 additional months.

-This ETA (AVE) can be issued for Tourism purposes only.
+This ETA (AVE) has a validity period of 3 months and can be issued for tourism purposes only.

 Upon arrival in Argentina, you will have to present your passport along with your ETA (AVE) and payment confirmation, which must be printed.